anidisc/wee-editor/README.md

 ## Building

 The project uses a `Makefile` for compilation.
-The only dependency is `cJSON`, which is included in the repository.

 To compile the editor, simply run `make`: